 We are independent of the company in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the Financial Reporting Council's (the 'FRC's') Ethical Standard as applied to listed public interest entities, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+The non-audit services provided to the company for the year are disclosed in Note 4 to the financial statements.
 We confirm that the non-audit services prohibited by the FRC's Ethical Standard were not provided to the company.

 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Summary of our audit approach
+3. Summary of our audit approach

-Key audit matters The key audit matter that was identified in the current year was: Recoverability of intercompany receivable Within this report, any new key audit matters are identified with and any key audit matters which are the same as the prior year identified with.
-Materiality The materiality that we used in the current year was £2.0m which was determined on the basis of total assets.
+Key audit matters The key audit matter that we identified in the current year is: Recoverability of the intercompany receivable Within this report, key audit matters are identified as follows: Newly identified ○ Increased level of risk Similar level of risk Decreased level of risk Materiality The materiality that we used in the current year was £2.1m which was determined on the basis of total assets.
 Scoping Audit work to respond to the risks of material misstatement was performed directly by the audit engagement team.
 Significant changes in our approach There have been no significant changes in our audit approach in the current year.
-However as part of the risk assessment process in the current year, it was identified that management override of controls was no longer a key audit matter.
-Materiality has been determined on the same basis.

-Conclusions relating to going concern
+4. Conclusions relating to going concern